-Management's Discussion and Analysis For the three and six months ended June 30, 2022
+Management's Discussion and Analysis For the three months and year ended December 31, 2022

 The Company's future growth will depend in large part upon the Company's ability to successfully execute on its investment strategy.
 In order to diversify its portfolio, the Company may undertake its investments in a number of ways, including (among other things) through investments in real estate development projects or direct or indirect acquisitions of real estate.